 Student study plans are developed with advisors before the end of the first trimester of enrollment.
 The advisor will explain the degree program and, with the student, develop a study plan that will lead to degree completion of the selected major.
 The student study plan will detail the degree requirements for the major selected in effect at the time of admission as a degree-seeking student.
-It will specify the amount of transfer credit, proficiency credit, and credit for experiential learning applied toward the degree requirements; the total credit-hour requirement for the degree; required and elective courses; and the maximum number of credit-hours and/or courses that can be taken off-campus and applied toward the degree.
+It will specify the total credit-hour requirement for the degree; required and elective courses; and the maximum number of credit-hours and/or courses that can be taken off-campus and applied toward the degree.